-Our Winner for best budget racing wheel for ACC – Thrustmaster T150 Rs / TMX
+Our Winner for the best budget racing wheel for ACC – Logitech G923

-Assetto Corsa Competizione is a game which has a wide compatibility range.
-That applies to consoles, where it is compatible with all current generation consoles, and racing wheels.
+Assetto Corsa Competizione is a game that has a wide compatibility range.
+That applies to consoles, where it is compatible with all current-generation consoles, and racing wheels.

 The developers at Kunos Simulazioni have done a fantastic job ensuring that almost every racing wheel on the market is compatible with ACC.
 This really opens up options for sim racers who are all racing with different hardware.

-If you want a complete list of compatible racing wheels, check out the full list here.
+If you want a complete list of ACC compatible racing wheels, check out our full list.

-The range of products above all sit in a wide price bracket, meaning there should be something for everybody on this list.
+The products above all sit in a wide price bracket, meaning there should be something for everybody on this list.

-If I was to only pick one racing wheel from this list as my personal favourite for racing with in Assetto Corsa Competizione.
-It’d have to be the WRC bundle.
+If I was to only pick one racing wheel from this list as my personal favourite for racing within Assetto Corsa Competizione.
+It’d have to be the GT DD Pro bundle.

 The best racing wheel for ACC depends on your budget.
-But I would highly recommend the Fanatec ClubSport V2.5 paired with the BMW GT2 wheel rim.
+But I would highly recommend the Fanatec CSL DD paired with the McLaren GT3 V2 wheel rim.